Joseline Hernandez: Joseline's Cabaret (2017–present)

-On August 6, 2017, Hernandez released a preview of the song "Run Me My Money" on her Instagram account, along with a tag #MONAFEA ("fea" meaning "ugly" in Spanish).
+On August 6, 2017, Hernandez teased a preview of the song "Run Me My Money" on her Instagram account with the hashtag "#MONAFEA" (Mona, in reference to Mona Scott-Young, and fea, the feminine form of "ugly" in Spanish).
 It was immediately alleged that "Run Me My Money" is a diss record aimed at Scott-Young.
-Hernandez commented "The show people, let's just get this very clear, all them bitches that go through Love & Hip Hop, they work for me.
+Hernandez commented that "The show people, let's just get this very clear, all them bitches that go through Love & Hip Hop, they work for me.
 I get royalties on all them asses, so that was the inspiration."
 However, she did not directly confirm whether she was taking aim at Scott-Young.